guarmo/coding-challenge/README.md

 ## Unity testing :hammer_and_wrench:

-To run the tests, clone the repo, install the app and then:
+To run the tests, after the installation run:

 ```
   $ cd client